Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Introduction

-Information embedded within the electrical neural pulses, controlling muscle contractions in our body, can be extracted from surface or intramuscular myoelectric signals, which are typically summarized into so-called electromyogram (EMG).
-While acquisition of intramuscular signals could cause serious ethical concerns and may lead to infection due to its invasive procedure, for the last forty years, surface EMG signals have been the only source powered prosthesis control \cite{Jiang:12}.
+Information embedded within the electrical neural pulses \cor{controlling muscle contractions in our body} can be extracted from surface or intramuscular myoelectric signals, which are typically summarized into so-called electromyogram (EMG). \cor{As the acquisition of intramuscular signals might cause} ethical concerns, may not be appreciated by the patient and can lead to infection due to its invasive procedure, for the last forty years, surface EMG signals \cor{have offered the primary means of controlling prostheses \cite{Oskoei:07}}.
 Currently, the commercial prostheses utilize simple processing of the surface electromyogram, and can provide very limited functionalities \cite{Parker:04}.
-To improve the functionality of myoelectrically controlled prosthesis, pattern classification algorithms for surface EMG have been extensively investigated in the academia.
-It has been shown, for instance, that with properly selected features and classifiers, one can achieve very high classification accuracy (more than 10 classes of movements with less than 5\% of classification error) \cite{Scheme:11}.
+To improve the functionality of myoelectrically controlled prosthesis, pattern classification algorithms for surface EMG have been extensively investigated \cor{in the academic community \cite{Jiang:12}}.
+It has been shown, for instance, that with properly selected features and classifiers, one can achieve very high classification accuracy (more than 10 classes of movements with less than \cor{5\% classification error}) \cite{Scheme:11}.

-The academic success of myoelectric control based on pattern classification, however, has not translated into significant commercial and clinical impact as one would have expected.
-So far, none of the commercial prostheses is using pattern classification based controller.
-One of the main problems with the pattern classification for myoelectric control is that it leads to very unnatural (for the user) control scheme \cite{Jiang:12}.
+The academic success of myoelectric control based on pattern classification has not translated into significant commercial and clinical impact as one would have expected.
+So far, none of the commercial prostheses is using pattern classification based controller \cor{\cite{Jiang:12}}.
+One of the main problems with the pattern classification for myoelectric control is that it leads to very unnatural (for the user) control scheme.
 While natural movements are continuous and require activations of several degrees of freedom (DOF) simultaneously and proportionally, classical schemes for pattern recognition allow activation of only one class that corresponds to a particular action in one decision, i.e. sequential control.
 Moreover, all these classes as well as their superpositions must be previously learned.
 Simultaneous activation of two DOFs is thus recognized as a new class of action, but not as a combination of known actions.
 This means higher complexity of the classifier and consequently less robustness.
 In addition, this also implies that the user must spend more time in training and learning, resulting in higher rehabilitation cost and more frustration.